clokep/clokep.github.io/content/articles/irc-auto-performs.rst

-As this is already a long post, I think I'll cut this off now and continue this at another time, but I hope I'm beginning to convince you that allowing directy access to the account and protocol implementation is a more powerful (and even simpler in many ways, in my opinion) alternative to "auto-performs".
+As this is already a long post, I think I'll cut this off now and continue this at another time, but I hope I'm beginning to convince you that allowing direct access to the account and protocol implementation is a more powerful (and even simpler in many ways, in my opinion) alternative to "auto-performs".
 The one major downside I see to this, is that it requires a bit more understanding of the actual protocol level